dontpanic92/wxGo/README.md

 Bravo!

-__Remarks : about the memory menagement__
+__Remarks : about the memory management__

 All `wx.NewCLASS` functions will allocate memory on C++ side (on heap), thus it will not be tracked by Go's garbage collector.
 However, in most cases we don't need to worry about it, because wxWidgets will handle it.
 Some common cases are listed below:

 - √ When a `wxWindow` (or its subclasses) being deleted , it will automatically delete all of its children.

-- √ When we click the close botton of a `wxFrame`, by default the `Destroy` will be called and it will be deleted by itself (and also all children).
+- √ When we click the close button of a `wxFrame`, by default the `Destroy` will be called and it will be deleted by itself (and also all children).

 - × However when we close a `wxDialog`, the `Destroy` won't be called by default and we have to manually destroy it.

-- × If an object isn't in the GUI hierachy, we have to free the memory by calling `DeleteCLASS`.
+- × If an object isn't in the GUI hierarchy, we have to free the memory by calling `DeleteCLASS`.

 In a word, `p := wx.NewCLASS` in Go acts the same as `p = new wxCLASS()` in C++.
 Where we need a `delete p`, then we need a `wx.DeleteCLASS`.